Nothenn/DiscordBot/README.md

 Nothen's Discord Bot
 ====================
 At the moment the bot does pretty much nothing and is only one file.
-Come back in a while to see what it becomes maybe possible
+As of 14/06/2016 attempting to create a betting bot similar to twitch ones

 **Author**